fyuten/3d-portfolio-website/README.md

 # 3D Portfolio Website

-A personal portfolio site for **Åke Berg** — indie game maker & 3D artist, Digital Media student at Stockholms universitet.
+A personal portfolio.
 Showcases 3D models and animation work with a filterable project grid, a full media gallery, and a lightbox viewer.

 Built as a school project (Gesällprov, Webbutveckling I) with no frameworks — just vanilla HTML, CSS and JavaScript.